Make The Most Out Of Your Office White Board

 Use your pinky to stabilize your hand as you draw and write.

 What’s the point of writing something down if nobody can read it?
-Conversations can happen fast during meetings, so naturally people write quickly to keep up.
+Conversations can happen fast during meetings, so naturally, people write quickly to keep up.
 That can lead to some messy chicken-scratch!
-Writing neatly and legibly will make the biggest difference to the way you use your office white board.
+Writing neatly and legibly will make the biggest difference in the way you use your office whiteboard.
 To improve your handwriting, remember:

 - Give yourself time to write slowly by filtering what you hear and only writing down key points